Effect of Gravitational Waves on Yang-Mills condensates: Conclusion

 We then introduce quarks in the background of condensate, and we find that quarks break the isotropy of the condensate.
 This shows that the quarks + gluon system will have to be described by a non-isotropic field, and this sheds light on the nature of the fluid field required to model the QGP.
-We also solve the quark-condensate system in the background of a GW and find that the GW can induce a flavour transition of the quarks in case the symmetry group is SU(2).
-One can also interpret this as the transition of quarks transforming in the same SU(2) sub-group in an SU(3) plasma induced by a GW.
+We also solve the quark-condensate system in the background of a GW and find that the GW can induce a flavour transition of the quarks in case the symmetry group is $SU(2)$.
+One can also interpret this as the transition of quarks transforming in the same $SU(2)$ sub-group in an $SU(3)$ plasma.
 We find that without the GW, the quark flavour densities remain decoupled, but the GW couples them.
 In fact, we find that in the example of the $u$, $d$ flavour doublet, where the $d$ flavour has a lower flux to begin with, the GW causes the $d$ flux to enhance as in Figures (\ref{fig:fluxwgw},\ref{fig:fluxwgw12},\ref{fig:fluxwgw1},\ref{fig:fluxwgw13}).
-These sorts of `flip' in flavour fluxes can be used to generate strangeness observed in the QGP.
+These sort of `flip' in flavour fluxes can be used to generate strangeness observed in the QGP.
 In \cite{form}, the reactions which give rise to heavy flavour quarks were discussed.
 Form factors for $q\bar{q}\rightarrow s\bar{s}$ and $gg\rightarrow s\bar{s}$ ($q$ being quark, $g$ being gluons and $s$ being a heavy flavour) were obtained and used in \cite{strange1} to show enhancement of strangeness.
-In our calculations, the GW-induced flavour transitions represent interaction vertices which have exactly the same structure as the three particle vertices used in \cite{form}.
+In our calculations, the GW-induced flavour transitions represent interaction vertices which have exactly the same structure as the three particle vertices used in \cite{form}, but in a QGP condensate.
 We therefore expect the contribution of the above interactions to the strangeness generation to be a simple extension.
 However, we shall be calculating the same process using the GW as an external field instead of a `graviton', and obtaining the enhancement factor \cite{condensate1}.
 We are also working on resolving the back-reaction and quantum aspects of the quarks of the system in the work in progress \cite{condensate1}.
 Our calculations will definitely change the `strangeness' enhancement factors discussed in \cite{strange1} for a QGP formed in the RHIC.
 In \cite{strange1}, finite temperature versions of the de-confined heavy flavour degeneration is studied.
 We are currently obtaining the finite temperature distribution functions, and the chemical potentials of the QGP system \cite{condensate1}.
+When we study the quantization of the above interactions, it would be interesting to probe the novel aspects of entanglement at high energies \cite{ent},\cite{ent1}.
+Usually, spin conservation is used to study entanglement, but flavour quantum numbers could also be used in the future.
+Further, most of the work we have presented here discusses the plasmons and Fermions in the presence of the condensate using numerical solutions.
+Analytic methods such as Floquet linear response theory could be applicable and we will study these techniques next.
 In summary, the work we have presented here studies the self-interaction of a gluon condensate, quarks, and how GW induces changes in the `plasma' including flavour transitions of the quarks.
 These classical field theoretic calculations have importance for de-confined YM fields, and they provide the basis for a thermodynamic description of QGP found at high temperatures.
+Our results show new ways to understand YM fields and GW interactions, we hope that detailed investigations which will provide realistic predictions will be initiated by these.